How to file a Connecticut annual report

 How do I get a Certificate of Legal Existence?

-Once your report shows "active" in the portal, you can buy the certificate with a few clicks.
+Once your report shows "active" in the portal, you can request the certificate online.
 If your report is overdue, the certificate option disappears until you file and regain good standing.

 Can I file multiple missed years at once?

-No. Connecticut processes each report individually.
-The portal queues outstanding years and walks you through them one by one, charging the standard fee for each..
+Connecticut processes each report individually.
+The portal queues outstanding years and walks you through them one by one, charging the standard fee for each.

 Who can submit the report on my behalf?